 LDACS operating in 960-1 164 MHz is envisaged to use a cellular point-to-multipoint concept, which means that the airspace is segmented into cells.
 In each cell, all aircraft are connected to a centralized ground station which controls the entire air/ground communication within the cell.
 It is designed as a frequency-division duplex system that interleaves with DME.
 LDACS will open a new terrestrial communication link for air traffic control applications.

-LDACS technical parameters

-Table 5 contains suggested characteristics for the LDACS receiver.
+Table A1-5 contains suggested characteristics for the LDACS receiver.